Background and activities

 I am associate professor in interdisciplinary childhood and youth studies at the Department of Education and Lifelong Learning.
 I have a MA degree in social anthropology (NTNU) and a PhD in sociology (NORD university), both focusing on young people on the street in Brazil.
 My post doc concerned the impact of the drug trade on the everyday lives of children and youth in Brazil (NFR/NTNU).

 I am currently teaching in courses on qualitative methods in childhood studies as well as children's rights on BA to PhD level, mostly within Mphil i Childhood Studies.
-I am also an editor of the academic journal BARN.
+I am also editor-in-chief of the academic journal BARN.

 - Marginalised children, youth and families